SwarnavaBanerjee24/student-performance-predictor/README.md

 - statistics of data set
 - various categories present in the different categorical column

+---

 ## Exploratory Data Analysis (EDA)
 - Find more details in the [EDA](notebook/EDA.ipynb) and [Model Training](notebook/Model_Training.ipynb)

+---

 ## Conclusions from EDA
 - Student's Performance is related with lunch, race, parental level education
 - Females lead in pass percentage and also are top-scorers
 - Student's Performance is not much related with test preparation course
-- Finishing preparation course is benefitial.
+- Finishing preparation course is beneficial.

+---

 ## Models used for Training
 - Linear Regression